hafidzfg/fp-btdp-api-test/README.md

 # Final Project API Testing Automation with Katalon
 API Testing Automation as a submission for Hacktiv8's QA Automation with Katalon Final Project. <br>
 This repository is a part of a 3-part final project. <br>
-Be sure my other submissions: <br>
+Be sure to check out my other submissions: <br>
 - [E-Commerce Web Automation Testing](https://github.com/hafidzfg/fp-btdp-mobile-testing)
 - [Mobile Demo Bank App Automation Testing](https://github.com/hafidzfg/fp-btdp-web-testing)